yui/yui3/src/autocomplete/README.md

   * Fixed a bug that prevented CSS-based z-index values from taking effect on the AutoComplete list and required the z-index to be set via JS.
-The .yui3-aclist class now provides a default z-index of 1, and this can be overridden with custom CSS.
-Specifying a 'zIndex' attribute value via JS no longer has any effect.
+The `.yui3-aclist` class now provides a default z-index of 1, and this can be overridden with custom CSS.
+Specifying a `zIndex` attribute value via JS no longer has any effect.

   * Fixed a bug that caused the IE6 iframe shim under the AutoComplete list to be sized incorrectly the first time the list was displayed.

-  * Fixed a bug in which the requestTemplate would sometimes be used as the query instead of being appended to the source URL.
-This affected XHR and JSONP sources that used both a {query} placeholder in the source string and a custom requestTemplate value.
+  * Fixed a bug in which the `requestTemplate` would sometimes be used as the query instead of being appended to the source URL.
+This affected XHR and JSONP sources that used both a `{query}` placeholder in the source string and a custom `requestTemplate` value.
 [Ticket #2529895]

+  * Fixed a bug that caused the `&` character to be treated as an up arrow key in Firefox.
+[Ticket #2530455]

-3.3.0
+### 3.3.0

   * Initial release.